Maintenance tips for eliminating valve failures

 Even if the strainer is clean, do not assume that everything else in the pilot line is free and clear.
 Restriction fittings (those small orifices that all pilot systems rely on), can and do get blocked.
 Depending on the mineral quality of your water it is possible for these to become plugged solid.
 This requires the fitting to be drilled out, soaked in a solution to clean it or simply replaced.
 Typically, replacement ends up being the most cost-effective choice, as time is worth a lot more than having the luxury of messing around with a fitting while you have the water system shut off.

-Any time a valve struggles to open or close and the strainer has been cleaned—assuming all needle valves, etc., are OK—then a plugged or partially blocked line is worth exploring.
+Any time a pressure reducing valve struggles to open or close and the strainer has been cleaned—assuming all needle valves, etc., are OK—then a plugged or partially blocked line is worth exploring.

 Step 5: Test Main Valve Diaphragm